maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ])
 ```

 With both pipelines for numerical and categorical features ready, we combine them using `ColumnTransformer`.
 This class applies transformers to subsets of columns.
-We specify the columns using tuples that hold the transformer name and a list of columns, or using a selector object that can be created with `make_column_selector` and selects the columns by data type.
+We can specify the columns using tuples that hold the transformer name and a list of columns, or using a selector object that can be created with `make_column_selector` and selects the columns by data type.

 Here, we apply `numerical_preprocessor` to all numeric columns and `categorical_preprocessor` to all categorical columns: